wp-plugins/woocommerce-gold-price/readme.txt

 == Upgrade Notice ==

+= 1.0.3 =
+* All users must upgrade.
 = 1.0.2 =
-* All users must upgrade
+* All users must upgrade.
 = 1.0.1 =
-* All users must upgrade
+* All users must upgrade.
 = 1.0 =
 * Enjoy it.